 When should a parent pursue Speech Therapy for their child?

-- difficulty transitioning from bottle to pureed/semi-solids (i.e. gagging, choking)
+- Difficulty transitioning from bottle to pureed or semi-solids (i.e. gagging, choking)

-- the child is not responding to his/her name or other sounds
+- The child is not responding to their name or other sounds

 The development of communication skills begins in infancy before the emergence of the first word.
 Any speech or language problem is likely to have a significant effect on the child’s social and academic skills and behavior.